Moving Average Convergence Divergence (MACD) – Calculation and Explanation

 • MACD can help identify if a share is overbought or oversold by assessing the strength of the directional move and indicate a possible price reversal.

-• MACD can also indicate price divergences (e.g., when a new high in price is not confirmed by a new high in MACD, and vice versa), suggesting a price reversal.
+• The MACD can indicate price divergences (e.g., when a new high in price is not confirmed by a new high in MACD, and vice versa), suggesting a price reversal.

 • A limitation of MACD is its ability to produce a false signal (e.g., a crossover does not lead to a price change) or that a price reversal is not identified by a crossing of the MACD/signal line.